 Why does one color or shape zing while another appears flat?
 The reason is the existence of a powerful force or energy.
 Many cultures have studied this phenomenon.
 The Chinese call it chi.
 Neolithic tribes such as the Druids built stone circles in scared sites which emit this energy.
 We now call the sites and their connections to one another ley lines.
 In the sixties hippies hummed with the vibe, in the seventies Luke Sky Walker was be-knighted in the ways of the force.

 Whatever the name, chi, vibe or force, this energy is mysterious and elusive.
-It is this power that I study, experiment with and cultivate in my art.
+It exists in Rothko’s hovering color and Hepworth’s chiseled voids.
+It is this power that I experiment with and cultivate in my art.
 I call it zing.

 Zing exists within all shapes, textures, colors and materials.
 Tapping this force is like tapping and splitting a stone.
-Zing is the mystery and the magic.
-The search for zing drives my work.
+This is the mystery and the magic.
+This search for zing drives my work.